helloween89/ranking-league/README.md

 Lions 3, Snakes 3 (If you don't respect this format, the program is not going to fail but is not going to be included in the result)

-The next input message should be shown "------- Please type a match using the next format (team score, team2 score) -------" and you can type any record and then your need to click to type other, when your decide that your want to see the results, type :p to shown the results.
+The next input message should be shown "------- Please type a match using the next format (team score, team2 score) -------" and you can type any record (using the mentioned format), you can insert any record that your want.
+When your decide that your want to see the results type :p to shown the results.

                   Process the result by file